Before we get started, special thanks to our partners for this test: The Secret Life of Weddings Podcast.

 Do Animated Captions Work?

-For this test, we wanted to see if the ever popular karaoke style animation (animating the words as they are said) increases the effectiveness of audiograms.
+For this test, we wanted to see if the ever popular karaoke style animation increases the effectiveness of audiograms.
 I thought for sure that the animated captions would outperform the non-animated captions.
 I was ready for a blowout!
 But then, we ran the test…

 We created four videos, two with animated captions, two without.
-They are as follows below.
+They are as follows:

 List of the Videos